-Sanderson Farms reached annual net sales of \$2.68 billion in fiscal 2013, a 12.4 percent increase over fiscal 2012 and a new record for our Company.
-This growth was driven by improved market prices for poultry products as well as higher volumes than the previous year.
-Consumer demand for chicken products at retail grocery stores was consistent throughout the year, but demand from food service customers continues to reflect the negative trends in restaurant traffic across the country.
-For fiscal 2013, we were pleased to reward our shareholders with net income of \$130.6 million, or \$5.68 per share, compared with net income of \$53.9 million, or \$2.35 per share, in fiscal 2012.
+One of the most significant accomplishments of the past year was reflected in our record sales of \$2.775 billion, a 3.4 percent increase over the previous record level set in fiscal 2013.
+Our top line growth reflects favorable consumer demand for chicken products at the retail level, and higher volumes compared with the previous year.
+Notably, we were pleased to reward our shareholders with net income of \$249.0 million, or \$10.80 per share, another record for Sanderson Farms, compared with net income of \$130.6 million, or \$5.68 per share, in fiscal 2013.